-ised representation this information is then also available to automated test tools.
+Table 2.
+Predicate determinism specifiers for the template of Figure 4 ing determinism in a standardized representation, like the one defined in Table 2, this information is made available to automated test tools.
 Informally, det is used for deterministic transformations (e.g., arithmetic), semidet for tests, nondet and multi for generators.